|

 collaborators are: Professor John A Hall (McGill University),

-Ripsman (Concordia University) and Professor Vincent Pouliot (McGill
+Professor Norrin Ripsman (Concordia University), Professor Vincent

-University).
+(Université de Montréal).
 Please click below for detailed profiles.

 T.V.
 Paul